practicaltech/TechFest/2021/gathering_7/README.md

 ### 2. Begin project work

 Notes have been posted on the intern_projects folder, in [submitted_ideas](https://github.com/practicaltech/TechFest/blob/master/2021/intern_projects/submitted_ideas.md).
-Check out the notes, they will help breakdown the project idea into manageable components.
+Check out the notes, they will help breakdown projects into manageable pieces.

 <br>